-Step 10: Place end dwarf wall top plate into position.
-Some moving of the floor components and dwarf studs may be necessary to facilitate correct location.
+Some adjustment of the floor components and dwarf studs may be necessary.

-Step 11: Fix all dwarf studs and roll-over restraint (angle stud) in place with 1 x Walltite[®] screw to both the inside and outside of the bottom plate.

-Step 12: Install lifting hardware as specified.
+- 12. Fix all dwarf studs and angle studs (roll-over restraints) in place with 1 x Walltite[®] screw to both the inside and outside of the top plate - 13.
+Install lifting hardware as specified. - 14.
+Install structural flooring per the manufacturer's recommendation or as specified in AS1860:2: Installation of particleboard flooring.

-Step 13: Install structural flooring to manufacturers recommendations or AS1860.2.
-Ensure the flooring used is suitable for the loading conditions and truss spacings.
+You must ensure the flooring used is suitable for the loading conditions and truss spacings.

-Note: Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
-It is recommended that a sheet floor is installed as a structural layer first with strip flooring being installed on the top surface as a decorative layer to AS1684.
+Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
+We recommend that a sheet floor is installed as a structural layer with strip flooring then being installed on the top surface as a decorative layer to AS1684.

-Step 14: On-site, check dimensions of structural supports for compliance with floor truss layout to enable correct fitting.

-Step 15: Check panel size for correct fitting prior to lifting into position.

-Step 16: With the assistance of a specialist lifting team, safely lift floor panel into position and fix as specified by a suitably qualified engineer.
+- 15. Check the dimensions of structural supports on site for compliance with floor truss layout to enable correct fitting. - 16.
+Check panel size on site for correct fitting prior to lifting into position. - 17.
+With the assistance of a specialist lifting team, safely lift floor panel into position and fix as specified by a suitably qualified engineer.

-Step 17: Install ceiling battens into place as indicated on the layout drawings (Refer: Ceiling battens and plasterboard angles).
+18. Install ceiling battens into place as indicated on the layout drawings.
+See Ceiling battens and plasterboard angles.

-17.4.
+17.5.
 Integrated wall to floor system

-The integrated wall to floor system is best suited to full on-site installation as the support walls provide an integral support and restraint for the floor trusses at the supporting wall location.
+You can use the integrated wall to floor system to create floors using walls that have integrated locations for intermediate floor joists.
+This method is best suited to full on-site installation as the support walls provide an integral support and restraint for the floor trusses at the supporting wall location.